ts-defold/tsd-template-war-battles/README.md

 ## Create a rocket game object

 Rockets should work like this: whenever the user presses a key, a rocket should fire.
 It should be possible to fire any number of rockets.
-To solve that you cannot just add a rocket game object to "main.collection"---that would be only one single rocket object.
+To solve that you cannot just add a rocket game object to "main.collection"--that would be only one single rocket object.
 Instead, what you need to is a *blueprint* for a rocket game object and then a *factory* that creates new game objects on the fly based on that blueprint.

 Start by creating the game object blueprint file: